Generic Name: isatuximab-irfc

 Sarclisa is a CD38 inhibitor approved for combination treatment of multiple myeloma in previously treated people.

 Sarclisa is a cytolytic (cell-killing) antibody that binds to the CD38 protein on myeloma cells and helps the immune system recognize and attack the cancer.
-It is approved for use in combination with Pomalyst (pomalidomide) and dexamethasone in adults who have received at least two prior therapies including Revlimid (lenalidomide) and a proteasome inhibitor.
+It is approved for use in combination with Pomalyst (pomalidomide) or Kyprolis (carfilzomib) and dexamethasone in adults who have received prior therapies.

-In the ICARIA-MM clinical trial of patients with relapsed or refractory (nonresponsive) multiple myeloma who had received at least two prior therapies, Sarclisa plus Pomalyst and low-dose dexamethasone reduced the risk of disease progression or death by 40%.
+In the ICARIA-MM trial of patients with relapsed or refractory (nonresponsive) multiple myeloma, Sarclisa plus Pomalyst and low-dose dexamethasone reduced the risk of disease progression or death by 40%.
+The IKEMA study showed that Sarclisa plus Kyprolis (carfilzomib) and dexamethasone reduced risk of disease progression or death by 45%.
 Sarclisa was first approved in March 2020.

 Sarclisa is administered as an intravenous infusion every week for four weeks, then every two weeks until disease progression or unacceptable side effects occur.